Theodore Roosevelt desk: Timeline

-The following table shows the location and users of the Theodore Roosevelt desk from its 1902 installation in the Executive Office Building through to the present.
+The following table shows the location and users of the Theodore Roosevelt desk from its 1902 installation in the Executive Office Building to the present.

 Replicas

 The Harry S. Truman Presidential Library and Museum in Independence, Missouri, has a replica of the Theodore Roosevelt desk as part of a full-scale replica of the Oval Office as it was during Truman's presidency.
 The objects on the desk include both originals and reproductions as seen in a series of images taken in August 1950.

-A second replica of the desk in White House Storage.
+A second replica of the desk is in White House storage.
 This duplicate was made between 1929 and 1930 after the original desk was damaged in the 1929 Christmas Eve West Wing fire.